 If the U.S. is to be a leader in the STEM fields, it must produce approximately one million more workers in those fields over the next decade.

 The U.S. Chamber Foundation partners with EverFi, an education technology company that brings critical skills to students across the United States and Canada, to carry out the STEM Scholars program.
-This program allows the teacher to choose the appripriate curriculum to bring advanced science, technology, engineering and math (STEM) education to middle and high schools at no cost to the schools.
-STEM Scholars is a unique digital course that uses online gaming and simulations to teach critical technology, math, and coding skills, and expose students to STEM career opportunities that they might never have dreamed were within their reach.
+This program allows the teacher to choose the appropriate curriculum to bring advanced science, technology, engineering, and math (STEM) education to middle and high schools at no cost to the schools.
+Learn more about STEM Scholars.